NingWang1990/machine_learning_kinetics/index.md

 ## Physics-informed neural network
 We employ the physics-informed neural network (Raissi et al., J. Comput.
 Phys.
 2019) in this project.
 As the name dictates, the neural network is informed with the physics.
-In this work, the physics is the phase-field model to describe phase transitions.
+In this work, the physics is the phase-field model that describes kinetics of phase transitions.
+A schematic diagram of thie neural network is shown in the plot at the top of this webpage.

+## Results
+The main result of this work is shown in the plot at the top of this webpage.
+We employ **pytorch** to contruct our neural network, and train it on NVIDIA Tesla  Volta GPU 32GB.